FranXC/hello-world/README.md

 Hello, every one!

-I am very angry with my girlfriend now, she is such a nut that a complete logic is never possessed bt her.
+I am very angry with my girlfriend now, she is such a nut that a complete logic is never possessed by her.
 Fuck!!!